 Your “view through rate” is another measure of how many people either clicked on your ad, or allowed it to play when given a choice to skip ahead.
 It’s an incredible real-time engagement metric for measuring campaign ROI.

 However, the most popular CTA is asking viewers to tap or click through to a landing page on your website straight from the video.
 If you go this route, make sure that your website is optimized for mobile traffic!
-“YouTube ads reach more 18-49 year olds on mobile devices alone than any cable network,” according to Jim Habig, Product Marketing Manager at YouTube.

 The Bottom Line: YouTube Video Ads Work

 YouTube is one of the biggest advertising platforms in the world.
 They reach billions of people every month, and are one of the best ways to build brand awareness and drive certain types of marketing campaigns.
-In 2014-2015 YouTube looked at over 800 brand video ad campaigns and noticed a “65% increase in brand awareness.”

 You can read about it all day, but the best way to find out if YouTube video ads are right for your company is to make a video, and take YouTube video ads for a spin yourself.